 The bill also amends existing laws regarding the confidentiality and disclosure of records related to child neglect or abuse proceedings.
-It specifies that records concerning parties involved in such proceedings will remain confidential and only accessible to certain individuals, including court personnel and appointed advocates.
-Notably, it allows for the disclosure of records to foster parents related to children currently placed with them or being considered for placement.
-The bill introduces penalties for the unlawful release of confidential information, classifying it as a petty misdemeanor, and mandates the responsible department to create rules for compliance with state and federal laws.
-The provisions of this act are set to take effect on July 1, 2025, aiming to enhance the protection of sensitive information while ensuring necessary access for child welfare.
+It specifies that such records are confidential and can only be disclosed to certain parties, including court personnel and appointed advocates, while allowing for limited disclosure to foster parents and school personnel when necessary for a child's treatment or education.
+The legislation introduces penalties for the unlawful release of confidential information, classifying it as a petty misdemeanor, and mandates the responsible department to create rules ensuring compliance with state and federal laws.
+The provisions of this act are set to take effect on July 1, 2025.

 Final Version: 32A-2-32, 32A-4-33, 14-2-1